 As a conservationist he was keen to restore what was left of Ulster's heritage.
 His enterprises uncovered unique pre-Reformation sculpture and medieval stained glass, and funded restorations of several ancient monasteries and monuments.
 His greatest achievement was the restoration of the Elizabethan tower house Castle Seán in Ardglass which became a model building of the Celtic revival and a meeting place for many of its most prominent figures.
 Bigger also attempted to locate, relocate, or mark the graves of several national figures such as St Patrick (qv), Robert Emmet (qv), and Henry Joy McCracken (qv).

-In July 1926 Bigger was conferred with an MA from QUB in recognition of his services to archaeology and local history.
+In July 1926 Bigger was conferred with a Master of Arts (MA) from Queen's University Belfast (QUB) in recognition of his services to archaeology and local history.
 In August he went on a research trip to trace the steps of Irish saints from Lindisfarne, Whitby, and the Low Countries, but returned home early after falling ill.
 He died 9 December 1926 at his home, Ard Righ, Antrim Road, Belfast, and was buried in the Bigger family plot at Mullusk two days later.
 A large collection of his papers is held at the Central Library, Belfast.